-Soweto is often shown on the news and cable shows but they seem to focus on the poverty.
-Yes, there is poverty is Soweto but did you know there is much more to Soweto than what you’ve probably been shown?
+Soweto is often shown on the news and cable shows, but they seem to focus on the poverty.
+Yes, there is poverty in Soweto.
+Did you know there is much more to Soweto than what you’ve probably been shown?
 Here are 5 things you probably didn’t know existed in Soweto.

 5 things you didn’t know were in Soweto